rlaboiss/sand-flask-label/README.md

 Introduction
 ------------

-This repository contains code that I use for automatically generating labels that I stick on the sand flasks of my collection, shown in the picture below (click on it for an enlarged version of the image):
+This repository contains the code that I use to automatically generate labels that I stick on the sand flasks in my collection, shown in the picture below (click on it for to see an enlarged version):

 <img src="sand-flask-example.jpg" width=40% height=40%>

-The QR code on the top of each cork plug contains a URL for Google Maps, which indicate the precise location where the sand in the respective flask was collected.
+The QR code on the top of each cork plug leads to a Google Maps URL that shows the exact location where the sand in the flask was collected.

 Prerequisites
 -------------

 The code in this repository is intended to be run on a Unix-like system.
-In particular, for a Debian-based system, the necessary software can be installed with the following commands:
+For a Debian-based system, the necessary software can be installed using these commands:

 ```shell
 sudo apt install make